Ferns & Focus

 Black Pagoda

-The 'Black Pagoda' variety features pointed, lance-shaped leaves characterized by a striking dark green marbled pattern on the surface and deep burgundy-purple undersides.
+Pointed lance-shaped leaves with dark green marbling on top and deep burgundy-purple undersides.